 For example, there are two pet businesses in West Hollywood called Barkingham Palace and Chateau Marmutt.
-In as much as that town is well known for being trendy and quirky, these names work.
+For towns such as these, which are well known for being trendy and quirky, these names work.
 In the relatively affluent, yet laid-back South Jersey region there is a pet grooming operation called Barkin' Bubbles, as well as a pet-sitting business called Furry Godmother Pet Sitting.
 These names are cute, to the point, and effective.

-Keep the Business Name Simple
+Keep it Simple

 Not only does this make good business sense, but it's also a good way to avoid copyright infringement, which is another, very important factor to take into consideration when naming a business.
 So one must do some research to ensure that the name is not trademarked.
 You can check the U.S. Patent and Trademark website for more information about this.
 (Once you do decide on a business name, don't forget to have it registered, for your protection.)

-If yours is a family owned and operated business, one viable option is to include your name (it could be your first or last name, depending on what works best) when naming a business.
-For one, this provides a more personalized touch and will help to set your pet business apart from big box stores.
+If yours is a family-owned and operated business, one viable option is to include your name (it could be your first or last name, depending on what works best) in the business name itself.
+For one, this provides a more personalized touch and will help to set your pet business apart fro big box stores.
 It's also a great idea to include a brief description of what your business offers.

 For example, if your pet business specializes in natural and holistic pet foods, you may want to include something like: "Smith's All-Natural Pet Shop."

 Naming an Online Business

 Because the Internet now contains such a vast number of websites and many names are taken, creativity combined with simplicity is required.
 For one example, try doing a Google search for "online natural pet foods."
 You'll see what you're up against and can determine ways to stand out from the rest.

 This also holds true for brick and mortar and other pet businesses with physical locations, because people now more readily rely on web searches as opposed to the good old Yellow Pages when attempting to locate specific types of businesses.
 So you want to be high on the list when people do more specific area searches.